 Online learners complete courses as part of a cohort group through the LOCUS platform.
 Online courses employ both fully online and blended formats; the school delivers some online courses asynchronously, while others may require synchronous sessions.

-Loyola is regionally accredited by the Higher Learning Commission (HLC).
+Loyola University Chicago is regionally accredited by the Higher Learning Commission (HLC).

 21. West Virginia University